mlibrary/swapmeet/docs/policies.rst

 "One Rule"
 ~~~~~~~~~~

-In scenarios where groups, roles, permissions and actions must be allowed to be
+In scenarios where groups, roles, permissions, and actions must be allowed to be
 defined at runtime, the rules tend to become very generic while the "fact" data
 becomes very detailed.
 Almost no literal values will be used in a rule, relying
 on assembly of a set of attributes and requirements from persisted data.
 Taken